Noticias Telemundo

-The division produces a flagship nightly early-evening newscast, Noticias Telemundo, focusing on international news and stories of relevance to the network's main target demographic of Hispanic and Latino Americans.
+The division produces a flagship nightly early-evening newscast of the same name, focusing on international news and stories of relevance to the network's main target demographic of Hispanic and Latino Americans.
 Other programs produced by the news division include morning news-talk show Hoy Día, newsmagazine series Al Rojo Vivo con María Celeste, and Sunday morning political affairs program Enfoque con Jose Diaz-Balart.

 Noticias Telemundo maintains bureaus located at many of the network's television stations across the United States (particularly those owned by parent subsidiary Telemundo Station Group, that are owned-and-operated stations of the network) and throughout Latin America, and uses video content from English language sister network NBC's news division NBC News.

 Background

 The history of Noticias Telemundo traces back to 1987, when the network debuted its first news program Noticiero Telemundo-HBC, a program produced through an outsourcing agreement with the Miami-based Hispanic-American Broadcasting Corporation that was anchored by Lana Montalban; following the program's cancellation, Montalban accepted an anchor position at the network's New York City owned-and-operated station WNJU, where she served as an anchor of its evening newscasts until 1992.

 The following year, on March 24, 1988, Telemundo entered into a partnership with cable news channel CNN to produce two daily newscasts, titled Noticiero Telemundo CNN ("Telemundo CNN News"); CNN took over production of the network's newscasts on May 31 of that year.
 In addition, CNN also produced an hour-long weekend news review program, Resumen Semanal Telemundo-CNN, and news briefs that aired five times per day for Telemundo.
 Produced at the CNN Center in Atlanta, the program was anchored by Jorge Gestoso and Maria Elvira Salazar.
 Salazar later left the program to become a reporter at rival Univision's news division Noticiero Univision; Chilean native Cecilia Bolocco, a former Miss Universe, was named as Salazar's replacement.
 The final incarnation produced in Atlanta was co-anchored by Patricia Janiot.
 In 1992, Enrique Gratas joined the network to serve as anchor of Ocurrió Así, a nightly newsmagazine providing in-depth stories dealing with issues pertinent to U.S. Hispanics and investigative reports.